MORE THAN CONQUERORS (EXCERPT OF KINGDOM CONCEPTS)

-And such as do wickedly against the covenant shall he corrupt by flatteries: but the people that do know their God shall be strong, and do exploits.
+“Those who do wickedly against the covenant he shall corrupt with flattery; but the people who know their God shall be strong, and carry out great exploits.
 (Daniel 11:32)

 The following passage is particularly important.
 It portrays the method that Antichrist will follow in order to remove from his path the anointed testimony and resistance of the saints:

 His power shall be mighty, but not by his own power [Satan’s]; he shall destroy fearfully, and shall prosper and thrive [following his own wishes]; he shall destroy [corrupt] the mighty, and also the holy people [the saints].